May 29 (Eastern Orthodox liturgics): Icon gallery

-Church of St. Maximin, in Trier, Germany.

 The monastery of St. John de Atares (San Juan de la Peña (of the rock)) is located at the south-west of Jaca, in Huesca, Spain.
 It was one of the most important monasteries in Aragon in the Middle Ages.

 St. Æthelberht II of East Anglia.

 Empress Helena Dragaš (St. Ipomoni of Loutraki) with Emperor Manuel II Palaiologos, and three of their sons, John, Andronikos and Theodore.

 Icon of Helena Dragaš (St. Ipomoni of Loutraki), in the cave of Saint Patapios in Loutraki - Greece.

-Blessed Emperor Constantine XI Palaiologos, last Byzantine emperor.
+Fresco of Constantine XI from the Catholicon of the Old Monastery of Taxiarches in Aigialeia (mid-15th c.).

 Supplication of St. Procopius and St. John of Ustiug at the Icon of the Annunciation.

 New Hieromartyr Euthymios (Agritellis) of Zela.

+Voyno-Yasenetsky's likeness from a commemorative plaque in Pereslavl-Zalessky, Russia.

+St. Job (Joshua in schema), Schemamonk of Anzersk Island, at Solovki.

+Icon of the Mother of God "Surety of Sinners".